kingluddite/web-dev-notes/frontend/js/react/wesbos/03-first-component.md

 To file that will be using it

 ##### Import React
-We need to import React.
-You will have to do this on top of every single Component.
-React is not like jquery where you load on page and it is available to all.
+We need to import **React**.
+You will have to do this on top of every single Component. **React** is not like **jQuery** where you load on page and it is available to all.
 With ES6 Modules, if you need something inside a `js` module you need to import it inside every single file that needs it

 ```
 import React from 'react'; // add this line